BitMaker-hub/NerdMiner_v2/README.md

 - [x]  Add blockHeight to screen
 - [x]  Add clock to show current time
 - [x]  Add new screen with global mining stats
+- [x]  Add pool support for low difficulty miners
+- [x]  Add best difficulty on miner screen

+### On process
+- [ ]  Create a daisy chain protocol via UART or I2C to support ESP32 hashboards
+- [ ]  Add suport to standard ESP32 dev-kit
+- [ ]  Add support to TTGO T-display 1.14
+- [ ]  Add support to Amoled
+- [ ]  Create new screen like clockMiner but with BTC price
 - [ ]  Add support to control BM1397

 ### Donations/Project contributions